playeruan/pico/README.md

-# micro
+# pico

-micro is a minimal text editor for linux systems.
+pico is a minimal text editor for linux systems.

 It is a project I made for fun following the guide at https://viewsourcecode.org/snaptoken/kilo.